 All Resident Alien applicants must provide a copy of their Permanent Residence Card I-551 (Green Card) with the application.
 The Green Card is issued to all Permanent Residents as proof that they have been granted eligibility to live and work in the United States.

 An applicant classified as R-1 status for religious work must furnish a copy of the R-1 visa along with the I-94 and employment verification letter from his or her current employer.
-All other visa types should contact the Office of International Student Services regarding specific admission policies related to their visa statuses.
+All other visa types should contact the Office of International Student Ministry and Services regarding specific admission policies related to their visa statuses.